‘I always fancied academic work and when the opportunity came up I didn’t need to think about it.’

 The following case studies and links give an insight into personal experiences of clinical researchers.

-Here you will see: three case studies of doctors’ experiences at different stages of their career
+Here you will find case studies of doctors’ experiences at different stages of their career:

 Clinical Academic – ST4 O&G